cloud-ark/kubeplus/details.rst

 Kubectl Plugins
 ------------------

-KubePlus API add-on offers following kubectl plugins towards discovery and use of Custom Resources and obtaining insights into Kubernetes-native application.
+KubePlus offers following kubectl plugins towards discovery and use of Custom Resources and obtaining insights into Kubernetes-native application.

 .. code-block:: bash